Skip to main content

 The legal scholar Samuel R. Bagenstos has argued that the focus on the subjective experience of coercion misses a more fundamental point ∞ that allowing employers to “buy” their employees’ health information undermines the very purpose of the ADA’s protections.

 The ADA’s restrictions on medical inquiries are not just about preventing individual instances of discrimination; they are about creating a workplace environment where individuals with disabilities can participate on an equal footing, without fear that their health status will be used against them.
-When a is attached to the disclosure of this information, it effectively puts a price on a right that the law intended to be inalienable.
+When a large financial incentive is attached to the disclosure of this information, it effectively puts a price on a right that the law intended to be inalienable.

 The commodification argument posits that certain rights, such as the right to medical privacy, should not be subject to market-based transactions, even if those transactions are nominally voluntary.